rdelarosa3/tictactoe-challenge/README.md

 ### Branch game-play created and merged to main for a CLI App
 - If Assumptions were incorrect using app.rb as main gameplay script
-- TicTacToe class used for testing
+- TicTacToe class used for testing and gameplay winner verification